Clark5/Clark5.github.io/_posts/2021-05-24-view-network-as-part-of-os.markdown

     - Research
 ---

+## View network as a part of the operating system

 Nowadays, the latency requirement and the throughput desire on the network keep increasing, along with the new technologies like NVMe, Optane memory, in-memory file system, and disaggregated data centers.
 The bottleneck of the services is shifting from the host-side CPU/GPU computation to the network transmission.

 Nowadays, industries as well as academias all accepted that the network should be viewed as an I/O of the operating systems and a latency-target should be given along with the transmission tasks to the network stack.
 However, is it really a good choice to leave the network transmissions to be unattended and accept the possibility of SLO violations?